-How Hunters and the Public can Help
+How Hunters and the Public Can Help

-- Know and follow the CWD prevention rules.
-Tell others about the rules if they are not aware. - Avoid feeding deer and elk due to the increased potential to spread disease. - Always practice safe carcass handling procedures (e.g. wear rubber or latex gloves when field dressing deer, minimize contact with and do not eat eyes, brain, spinal cord, spleen, tonsil or lymph nodes). - Report any deer displaying physical signs of illness (including loss of body weight and condition, indifference to humans, increased salivation, tremors, stumbling) to your local NDMNRF district office or the Canadian Wildlife Health Cooperative at 1-866-673-4781. - Immediately contact your local NDMNRF office if you become aware of a positive CWD test from an animal that was harvested out-of-province, so that your meat can be safely disposed.
+- Know and follow the CWD prevention rules (ontario.ca/cwd).
+Tell others about the rules if they are not aware. - Avoid feeding deer and elk due to the increased potential to spread disease. - Only use bait produced in Ontario, and only use artificial or plant-based attractants - Always practice safe carcass handling procedures (e.g. wear rubber or latex gloves when field dressing deer, minimize contact with and do not eat eyes, brain, spinal cord, spleen, tonsil or lymph nodes). - Report any deer displaying physical signs of illness (including loss of body weight and condition, indifference to humans, increased salivation, tremors, stumbling) to your local MNRF work centre or the Canadian Wildlife Health Cooperative at 1-866-673-4781. - Immediately contact your local MNRF office if you become aware of a positive CWD test from an animal that was harvested out-of-province, so that your meat can be safely disposed.